INSV Kaundinya: Development

-The ship’s design draws inspiration from 5th-century CE murals found in the Ajanta Caves, depicting similar vessels.
+The ship's design draws inspiration from 5th-century CE murals found in the Ajanta Caves, depicting similar vessels.
 Without blueprint the Indian Navy and artisans from Kerala headed by master shipwright Babu Sankaran and builder Prathamesh Dandekar worked together to recreate the ship.
 The stitched ship is equipped with square sails and steering oars, which are entirely alien to modern day ships.
 The hull geometry, rigging and sails were reimagined and tested from first principles.
-Indian Navy collaborated with the Department of Ocean Engineering, IIT Madras, for validating the vessel’s hydrodynamic behaviour at sea.
+Indian Navy collaborated with the Department of Ocean Engineering, IIT Madras, for validating the vessel's hydrodynamic behaviour at sea.
 In-house structural analysis to assess the wooden mast system, designed and constructed without contemporary materials, was done using iconographic references and hydrodynamic model testing conducted at IIT Madras.

-The Stitched ship project was initiated through a tripartite agreement between the Indian Ministry of Culture, the Indian Navy, and Goa-based shipbuilding company M/s Hodi Innovations (OPC) Private Ltd. on July 2023.
+The Stitched ship project was initiated through a tripartite agreement between the Indian Ministry of Culture, the Indian Navy, and Goa-based shipbuilding company M/s Hodi Innovations (OPC) Private Ltd. in July 2023.
 The keel was laid on 12 September 2023 and ship was commissioned on 21 May 2025.
 The Indian Navy oversaw the design, technical validation, and construction process.
 As per Indian Navy, the stitched ship is equipped with square sails and steering oars, which are "entirely alien to modern-day ships".
 The hull geometry, rigging, and sails had to be reimagined and tested from first principles.

-Description
+Ship Description

 The ships motifs are the Gandabherunda or the two headed eagle and the Sun.
 A Simha Yali is depicted on the bow, and a Harappan style stone anchor adorns her deck.
-In the ancient “stitched shipbuilding,” technique wooden planks are tied together using coir rope, coconut fibre, and sealed with natural resin.
-The ship serves as a tangible symbol of India’s long standing maritime traditions of exploration, trade, and cultural exchange.
+In the ancient "stitched shipbuilding," technique wooden planks are tied together using coir rope, coconut fibre, and sealed with natural resin.
+The ship serves as a tangible symbol of India's long standing maritime traditions of exploration, trade, and cultural exchange.
+The ship is also equipped with certain modern technologies, such as a Eutelsat Oneweb satellite dish, facilitating long-range satellite communications with other vessels during transit.